What Is Fiber Internet?

 Fiber in Your Home

 Fiber has many advantages over the copper wiring used by DSL and cable Internet services.
+You could be missing out on the speeds you're paying for because of many different factors that affect outdated copper networks, but not fiber.
 Symmetrical speeds up to 1 Gbps, durability, reliability, and a smaller environmental impact are just a few reasons why it's the Internet service of the future.
 Once you start connecting with fiber, you'll wonder how you ever used anything else.